The pros and cons of online appointment booking

 Allowing your clients to request an appointment should be a standard of the modern therapists’ office policies and procedures.

-Many clients aren’t looking for a therapist during typical business hours.
+Many clients aren’t doing their searching for a therapist during typical business hours.

 Instead, they search for a therapist in bed before they turn out the lights, or on the sidelines of their child’s soccer game, or when they’re experiencing distressing symptoms at odd times of the day or over weekends.

-If your website asks them to call you, you might be inviting phone calls at times when you aren’t available.
+If your website asks prospective clients to call you, you might be inviting phone calls at times when you aren’t available to talk.

-Instead, when you allow clients to request a time to meet you, you are meeting where they are: on their phone, finding you, and ready to request a session, without any extra hassles.
+Instead, when you allow clients to request a time to meet you through using online booking, you are meeting them where they are: on their phones, finding you and ready to request a session without any extra steps.

-With the average adult making more than 35,000 decisions every day, allowing clients to schedule their appointments online helps reduce decision fatigue.
+With the average adult making more than 35,000 decisions every day, allowing clients to schedule their appointments online can help reduce decision fatigue.

-With online booking, they can tap through your session openings and choose a time that works best for them.
+With online booking, clients and potential clients can tap through your session openings and choose a time that works best for them.

 The cons and clinician concerns about online booking